nimroddanielmaayan/the-wild-oasis/notes.md

 - IMPORTANT NOTE: The `useMemo`, `useCallback` and `memo` hooks were made obsolete by the `React compiler` in React version 19

-- `useRef` - for creating mutible values, that we can later decide when to trigger a UI update (by using the useEffect hook).
-Also, it can be used for DOM refs like triggering focus or a click
+- `useRef` - for creating updatable, mutible variables (unlike immutible React state).
+Refs (or "references") are like regular (non-React) variables.
+They don't trigger a UI update on change.
+The 3 main use cases for refs are:
+  Consistent values (like IDs), values that are not displayed on-screen, and selecting\storing DOM elements.
+Every ref has a `.current` property, which is the actual value of the ref.
+NOTE 1: Why `useRef` and not `let`?
+Because `let` in a functional component gets reset on every render.
+NOTE 2: `useRef` is updated synchronously, so it's never "stale"
 - `useReducer` - similar to state, but for more complex state management like Redux which uses reducers
 - `useMemo` - for memoization of values, which is a way of caching values so